 Loading Dock Truck Accidents and the Law

-In the freight and trucking industry, loading docks can be extremely dangerous places to work thanks to the hustle and bustle of giant trucks with giant blind spots coming and going in a time crunch.
+In the freight and trucking industry, loading docks can be extremely dangerous places to work, given that giant trucks with equally large blind spots are all coming and going with little time to waste.
 This kind of rushed, chaotic environment can and often does lead to very, very serious accidents.

-Just because the accident happened at a warehouse or loading facility and not on the road does NOT mean not a “trucking accident.”
-For a better understanding for how these cases work, click over to our Comprehensive Truck Accident Guide.
+Just because the accident happened at a warehouse or loading facility, rather than on the road while transporting cargo, does NOT mean it's not a "trucking accident."
+For a better understanding of how these cases work, click over to our Comprehensive Truck Accident Guide.

 In this article, we're going to explore: